-Starting from AOS-W 6.5.3.4, you can configure two AP Names (APN) during USB initialization of the 4G/LTE modem.
+Starting from AOS-W 6.5.4.5, you can configure two AP Names (APNs) during USB initialization of a 4G/LTE USB modem.
 While the first APN initiates the connection to obtain an IP address, the second APN sends and receives data.
-Use semicolon (;) as a delimiter to create two separate strings for the APN configurations in the following command under the AP provisioning profile.
+Use a semicolon (;) as a delimiter to create two separate strings for the APN configurations in the following commands under the AP provisioning profile: